monopole/snt/review/deployment.md

 kubectl rollout status deployment dep-kale
 ```

-Confirm the version change (it's in the HTML of the response):
+Confirm the version change; it's in the HTML of the response:
 <!-- @queryService @test -->
 ```
 tut_query svc-eggplant tangerine